 Though he flirted charmingly with every woman that crossed his path, he never took any of them on a date or showed interest in watching them.
 He knew all the lyrics to the catchy songs on the radio, even the ones sung by women, even the musicals, but only sung along when he felt unwatched.
 And he was such a darling with kids.

 Once Logan overheard him retelling the whole plot of The Little Mermaid to a little girl waiting for her mother at the precinct.
-The only viable conclusion was that Roman was showing a façade.
+The only viable conclusion was that the young man was showing a façade.
 But what was he hiding, and why?

 This hypothesis required testing, so Logan came up with a meticulously worked out step by step plan of action.
-The first of fifteen steps was to get to know Roman in a more personal setting, so he could initiate a more comfortable relationship.
+The first of fifteen steps formulated on his carefully laminated plan was to get to know his partner in a more personal setting, so he could initiate a more comfortable relationship.
+Of course, the dedicated detective had researched possible conversation topics beforehand, to minimize any possible awkwardness that might arise due to Logan’s regrettable lack of social skills.

-Unfortunately, Roman had thwarted his well formulated plan, by getting black out drunk.
+Unfortunately, Roman had thwarted his well formulated plan, by immediately getting black out drunk due to what Logan later learned had been excessive nervousness.

-Incredibly, drunk Roman was even louder and took up even more space.
-Blearily, Logan watched the other detective form his spot on the floor as he climbed on Logan’s coffee table and gesticulated wildly, while attempting to retell a story about an adventure he had at the academy.
+Incredibly, drunk Roman was even louder and took up even more space than his sober self did.
+Blearily, Logan watched the other detective from his spot on the floor as he climbed on Logan’s coffee table and gesticulated wildly, while attempting to retell a story about an adventure he had at the academy.

-Logan decided then and there that his plan was not fair to Roman.
+Logan decided then and there that his plan was not fair to the other.
 He was a good detective and a good man and Logan should not try to change him out of loneliness and some misguided hope to finally have a real friend.

 He opened his eyes, planning to apologize to the other (and get him off his coffee table, seriously.) but found he was not there any more.
 Logan blinked.
 How much had he drunk again?